 Dakota Home Care has published two blogs with general tips for Relieving Caregiver Stress and for Avoiding Caregiver Burnout.
 Every caregiver’s situation is different, but why not check out these tips and note the ones that you think might help in your situation.
 Try not to be guilty of thinking you are the only one who can adequately care for your loved one, or of not asking for help or changing your schedule because it will make them unhappy.
 I review these tips on a regular basis and try to be realistic about how, as my situation changes, more of them might help me as I care for my husband.

-Ten Tips that Help Me to Cope Now
+Ten Tips that Help Personal Caregivers to Cope

 Even if your loved one requires much more care than mine, some of the things I try to do to keep myself healthy both physically and emotionally might still apply to you: